mcci-catena/docker-iot-dashboard/SETUP.md

    10. `TTN_DASHBOARD_MAIL_DOMAIN=example.com`
    This sets the domain name of your mail server.
 Used by Postfix.

+   11. `TTN_DASHBOARD_TIMEZONE=Europe/Paris`
+   If not defined, the default timezone will be GMT.

 Your `.env` file should look like this:

 ```sh